ToSStudio/TinyTFT_LT7683/README.md

 - Basic graphics primitives including a simulated 7-Segment character-set which can be scaled to suit.
 - UI elements and status panels

-Additional demos may be added over time.
+Additional demos will be added over time.

 ---